Wedlease: Cultural viability

-Legal Viability in the United States
+Legal viability in the United States

-As proposed by Atty.
-Paul Rampell, a wedlease would legally function as a prenuptial contract between two parties.
+As proposed by Paul Rampell, a wedlease would legally function as a prenuptial contract between two parties.
 The contract would include a schedule of joint and separate assets, capital set aside like a security deposit for escrow or arbitration, a termination date, and any other default provisions.

 Borrowing from real estate, at the end of the wedlease, the option to renew, dissolve, or adjust the agreement would be available to both parties.
-The renewal could be a one-paragraph amendment which renews the term for X more years, and the couple could then lock the document back in the family safe—no lawyers needed.
-Arbitration or traditional court could be utilized by non-renewing wedlease couples if the original contract failed to provide adequate direction.
+The renewal could be a one-paragraph amendment which renews the term for X more years, and may not require the assistance of an attorney.
+Arbitration or traditional court could be utilized by non-renewing wedlease couples if the original contract failed to provide adequate direction for the dissolution.

 Wedleases do not address child care, custody or support; the state still has interest in protecting the best interests of the child.
 Couples may agree that the wedlease term will automatically extend until a child born of a wedlease relationship reaches the age of maturity.

 In treating the PALT like any other freely-entered partnership contract, breach of contract laws would apply.
-Consequences or damages may follow.
+Consequences or damages could follow.

 To legalize the first wedlease, a court would need to review the signed wedlease and rule that it is not against public policy; a judge would need to pass a declaratory judgement on the issue.

 None of the marriage requirements for marriage licenses in any U.S. state explicitly outline that marriage must be a lifelong agreement; it will be up to judges as to whether that is implied or not.
 National recognition of no-fault divorce means that any marriage, in any state, may be terminated at any time, with no rationale required.
 Given that marriages automatically dissolve at the death of the first spouse, technically all marriage contracts have a limited term.

 Should the judge agree that a fixed-term marriage contract is not contrary to public policy, the wedlease contract will become active, and the couple will be contractually beholden to their own agreement for its set number of years.

 The final step to legalize the wedlease would be to state-sanction it, as in, to codify the legality of the wedlease into state law by passing a bill in the state legislature and having it approved by the state governor.
 Comity principles may then allow wedleased couples to have their marriages acknowledged across state boundaries.

 Following legislative approval, various institutions would then determine how to interact with wedleased couples.